IsabelleMLai/PlinkoBoard/README.md

 # PlinkoBoard

-This project is meant to simulate running trials through a "plinko board" to find the probability of a given result.
+This project is meant to simulate running trials through a "plinko board" to find the probability of a given result using MATLAB.

 A plinko board is explained on this website:   https://priceisright.fandom.com/wiki/Plinko